Network Ten Pty Limited

-Network Ten Pty Ltd, trading as Paramount Australia & New Zealand, is a major media company in Australia.
-Headquartered in Sydney, its major asset is Network 10, a free-to-air television network.
-Formerly a public company listed on the Australian Securities Exchange, since December 2019, it has been a subsidiary of Paramount Networks UK & Australia.
+Network Ten Pty Ltd, doing business as Paramount Australia & New Zealand, is an Australian major media company.
+Headquartered in Pyrmont, New South Wales, its major asset is Network 10, a free-to-air television network.
+Formerly a public company listed on the Australian Securities Exchange, it has been a subsidiary of Paramount Networks UK & Australia, a division of Paramount Skydance, since December 2019.

 Assets

 While originally focusing on running a television network, 10 has recently diversified into a range of other media areas over the past decade.
 Below are some of the businesses it has run, or is involved with: